dvtkachenko/microprocessor_emulator/README.md

 The object of development is a system for modeling the operation of digital computing structures at a functional level.

-The software package is developed using visual programming tools Builder C ++ and Delphi.
+The software package is developed using visual programming tools Builder C ++ and Delphi with using DLL modules.

 In this project were developed algorithms for modeling the operation of digital computing circuits and program modules of the system.